Krylov methods#

 hermitian (bool) – Assume that

-is a hermitian operator, in which case Lanczos iterations are used.
-Otherwise Arnoldi iterations are used to span the Krylov space.normalize (bool) – The result is normalized to unity using 2-norm.
+fis a hermitian operator, in which case Lanczos iterations are used.
+Otherwise Arnoldi iterations are used to span the Krylov space.normalize (bool) – Whether to normalize the result to unity using 2-norm.

 return_info (bool) – if